michel-kraemer/gradle-download-task/README.md

 ### Download and extract a ZIP file

-To download and unpack a ZIP file you can combine the download task plugin with Gradle's built-in support for ZIP files:
+To download and unpack a ZIP file, you can combine the download task plugin with Gradle's built-in support for ZIP files:

 ```groovy